jchung05/FloppyBot/README.md

    * Parsing names
    * Better accuracy for character recognition ('n' and 'h', 'I' and 'l', etc)
    * A GUI for user input for variables

+# Troubleshoot
+  You may run into some problems.
+That's expected because nobody programs on Windows!
+Here are a few and what to do:

+## No Tesseract Path
+  `pytesseract.pytesseract.TesseractNotFoundError: tesseract is not installed or it's not in your PATH` means your path to Tesseract is incorrect.
+Double check its location and copy the string correctly!

+## Windows Thinks It Knows Better Than You
+  You will likely see something like `run.sh: line 4: /your/path/to/Python/python: Permission denied`.
+If you do it's because Windows has its own special Python aliases.
+Please refer to [this StackOverflow solution](https://stackoverflow.com/a/57168165/4596298) for instructions on how to disable them.